Master Boxing – Left Hook

 Boxing is an art, it’s a science, and the only way to prevail outside of passion and heart is technique.

-As with everything in boxing, developing a devastating left hook takes time.
+As with everything is boxing, developing a devastating left hook takes time.
 It isn’t going to happen overnight, no matter who your coach is.

-However, if you dedicate yourself to learning correct technique - paying attention to every subtle movement – there’s no reason you can’t have a knockout left hook with sufficient practice.
+However, if you dedicate yourself to learning the correct technique – paying attention to every subtle movement when in front of a mirror – there’s no reason you can’t have a knockout left hook with sufficient practice.

 If you follow the above steps you will find out two things: